dimk90/uplt/PLUGIN.md

 ## Advanced Plugin Example

-While `extract_data` handles the raw values, the `update_style` method gives you fine-grained control
-over how those values are presented.
-This allows for dynamic behavior based on the plotting
-context (e.g. the current data index, total number of datasets, or user-provided arguments).
+While `extract_data` handles the raw values, the `update_style` method gives you fine-grained control over how those values are presented.
+This allows for dynamic behavior based on the plotting context (e.g. the current data index, total number of datasets, or user-provided arguments).
 The example below demonstrates a smart legend implementation.
-When a user creates a plot with
-a specific uniform color (e.g. `color='green'`), it is redundant to list every column in
-the legend individually.
+When a user creates a plot with a specific uniform color (e.g. `color='green'`), it is redundant to list every column in the legend individually.
 Instead, this plugin:
 - Detects "Single Color Mode": Checks if a color argument is present.
-- Merges Labels: Joins all column names into a single string (stored in `_joined_name`).
+- Merges Labels: Joins all column names into a single string (stored in `self._joined_name`).
 - Cleans the Legend: Hides the legend entries for all lines except the last one, creating a cleaner, unified label for the entire group.

 ```python